-The SVAC Dataset covers conflict-related sexual violence committed by the following types of armed conflict actors: government/state military, pro-government militias, and rebel/insurgent forces between 1989-2009 (SVAC 1.0), and government/state military and rebel/insurgent forces for 2010-2015 (SVAC 2.0).1 We include only sexual violence by armed groups against individuals outside their own organization.
+The SVAC Dataset covers conflict-related sexual violence committed by the following types of armed conflict actors: government/state military, pro-government militias, and rebel/insurgent forces between 1989-2009 (SVAC 1.0), and government/state military and rebel/insurgent forces for 2010-2019 (SVAC 3.0).
+We include only sexual violence by armed groups against individuals outside their own organization.

-All actors listed in the SVAC 2.0 Dataset are involved in state-based conflicts as defined by the UCDP/PRIO Armed Conflict Database.
-Peacekeeper and civilian perpetrators are not included as actors in the dataset.
-We also do not include non-state actors (both rebel groups and PGMs) involved in violence that is not part of a conflict with the government.2
+All actors listed in the SVAC 3.0 Dataset are involved in state-based conflicts as defined by the UCDP/PRIO Armed Conflict Database.
+We do not include non-state actors (both rebel groups and PGMs) involved in violence that is not part of a conflict with the government.
+Sexual violence perpetrated by peacekeepers and civilians are not included in the dataset.

 The original SVAC Dataset covered armed conflict active in the years 1989-2009, as defined by the UCDP/PRIO Armed Conflict Database.
-The SVAC 2.0 update adds the years 2010-2015.
-Therefore, the SVAC 2.0 Dataset includes all conflicts active in the years 1989-2015.
-The additional six-year period includes 92 conflicts in 49 countries that were either active or within five years of cessation.
-We collected data for all years of active conflict (defined by 25 battle deaths or more per year) and for the five years post-conflict.
-Beyond this post-conflict time period, "peacetime" sexual violence is outside the scope of the project.
-We also code "interim" years; see definition of this variable below.
+The SVAC 2.0 update added the years 2010-2015.
+The SVAC 3.0 update added the years 2016-2019.
+Therefore, the SVAC 3.0 Dataset includes all conflicts active in the years 1989-2019.
+The 31-year period includes 184 conflicts in 86 countries

-1 Pro-government militias (PGMs) are only included for 1989-2009 and not for 2010-2015 due to data availability of the years in the Pro-Government Militia Database (which ends in 2009).
+&lt;sup>1 Pro-government militias (PGMs) are only included for 1989-2009 and not for 2010-2019 due to a lack of data availability for more recent years in the Pro-Government Militia Database (which ends in 2009).

-2 For example, the Liberian rebel group United Liberation Movement of Liberia for Democracy (ULIMO) is neither part of the original SVAC Dataset nor the SVAC 2.0 Dataset because ULIMO was involved in a non-state conflict with the National Patriotic Front of Liberia (NPFL) rather than a state-based conflict with the Liberian government.
-Similarly, non-state actors that are listed in the UCDP One-Sided Violence (OSV) Dataset might not be included in SVAC 2.0 Dataset if these actors are not part of a state-based conflict.
-We suspect-but have not confirmed-that many of the PGMs that we were unable to code for the 2010-2015 period are included as actors in the OSV dataset.
+&lt;sup>2 For example, the Liberian rebel group United Liberation Movement of Liberia for Democracy (ULIMO) is neither part of the original SVAC Dataset nor the SVAC 3.0 Dataset because ULIMO was involved in a non-state conflict with the National Patriotic Front of Liberia (NPFL) rather than a state-based conflict with the Liberian government.
+Similarly, non-state actors that are listed in the UCDP One-Sided Violence (OSV) Dataset may not be included in SVAC 3.0 Dataset if these actors are not part of a state-based conflict.
+We suspect-but have not confirmed-that many of the PGMs that we were unable to code for the 2010-2019 period are included as actors in the OSV dataset.